fmidev/weather-satellites-geoserver-rest/README.md

-# openshift-geoserver-rest
-Geoserver REST container recipe for OpenShift
+Container recipe for Geoserver REST for weather satellite processing chains